Ammasu – Analytical Drumming

 We stayed for a long time in Ammasu near Dormaa where I was learning from and playing with the hottest funeral band in the area, the Ammasu Akapoma Band.
 I recorded a lot and released The Music Music of Ammasu at Country & Eastern plus three digital-only albums with More Drumming, More Singing and Analytical Drums.

-Here you have three slide shows from Ammasu:
+and two more slide shows from Ammasu:

 25 Ammasu pictures